HTV04/GRRLIB/README.md

 ## Introduction
 GRRLIB-mod is a C/C++ 2D/3D graphics library based on [GRRLIB](https://github.com/GRRLIB/GRRLIB) for Wii/GameCube application developers.
 It is essentially a wrapper which presents a friendly interface to the Nintendo GX core.

 GRRLIB-mod is supplied as a standard C/C++ library (aka. archive) called "libgrrlib-mod".
-Because GRRLIB processes JPEG and PNG images, it requires the installation of the 'libjpeg' and 'libpngu' libraries. 'libpngu', in turn, requires 'libpng'.
-GRRLIB has FileIO functions to allow real-time loading and saving of graphical data, and thus requires 'libfat'.
-GRRLIB also has the possibility to use TrueType fonts, so 'libfreetype' is also required.
+Because GRRLIB-mod processes JPEG and PNG images, it requires the installation of the 'libjpeg' and 'libpngu' libraries. 'libpngu', in turn, requires 'libpng'.
+GRRLIB-mod has FileIO functions to allow real-time loading and saving of graphical data, and thus requires 'libfat'.
+GRRLIB-mod also has the possibility to use TrueType fonts, so 'libfreetype' is also required.

 ```
 libgrrlib-mod      <- 2D/3D graphics library